nodemailer/mailparser/README.md

 MailParser object is a writable Stream - you can pipe directly files to it or you can send chunks with `mailparser.write`

 When the headers have received, "headers" is emitted.
-The headers have not been pre-processed (encodings changed eg.).
+The headers have not been pre-processed (except that mime words have been converted to UTF-8 text).

     mailparser.on("headers", function(headers){
         console.log(headers.received);